 Here are just some of our awesome tribute artists choosen for their look, their voice and their ability to impersonate your favorite 70's superstars.
-Believe it or not there are several more in the works!

 JOHN DENVER - Vince Riha.
 Vince, a life long musician is a versatile vocalist having won numerous local competitions.
 “When I considered auditioning for The 70’s Show, John Denver came immediately to mind.
 His songs are timeless and the tone of our voices is very similar.
 It’s a tragedy that he is no longer with us.”